Qutyatri/LuxChain/README.md

 ### Load Contracts

-Create the following files and paste the code:
+Create `contracts.sol` file in Remix and paste the code of *contracts.sol*.
-- `MintingContract.sol`
-- `VerificationContract.sol`
-- `OwnershipContract.sol`

 ### Compile Contracts

-Make sure the correct Solidity version is selected for each file before compiling.
+Make sure the correct Solidity version is selected for file before compiling.

 ### Select Environment